TRAVEL IS A PRIVILEGE THAT WE MUSTN’T IGNORE

 Believe it or not, white Caucasians succumb a small percentage of the world – but sadly, we have accessed total privilege due to frequent and blatant tyranny.

-When you think about it, the real majority are the billions and billions of people who have been restricted and suppressed due to their culture, all thanks to us.
-Ironic, right?
+When you think about it, the real majority are the billions and billions of people who have been restricted and suppressed due to their culture, their beliefs and the colour of their skin, all thanks to us.

 But, me… I’m under the percentage of the human race that is known for being extremely power hungry; the one that seems to have gained freedom over the entire world.
 You could say I’m incredibly lucky, and you’d be right, but I’m also extremely heartbroken.

 I thoroughly believe that travel is something that everyone should have the ability to do, and as much as I will continue to commend all of the amazing things it can bring, the reality is that not everyone has the ability to experience the magic.

 No matter how hard I try to convince the people of this world to step outside of their bubble, it’s simply not possible for everyone, for more reasons than one.